paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-dynamic-styles.md

 <Progress barStyle={{ width: `${progress}%` }} />
 ```

 That's just about it.
 Just pass a `style` attribute to Paperclip whenever you need to do styling in JavaScript.
 And be sure to expose `{style?}` in Paperclip, otherwise it won't work.
-If you need to styleize nested elements, you can do this:
+If you need to stylize nested elements, you can do this:

 ```html
 <div export component as="Something">